Janelle-Duenas/POV_MIP/README.md

 The Code folder contains C files that use TI-RTOS.

-For a more detail descriptin of this project please see the following document
+For a more detail description of this project please see the following document

 AIAA Confrence paper : link TBD